popolecool/meshtastic67.org/README.md

 ## Description
 Thi static website page aims at promoting Meshtastic community in Alsace.
-You can join our Discord using this link:
+You can join our Discord using this link :
 <a href="https://discord.gg/aRYWN5HwFU">Discord</a>

 ## Development commands